PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation

-This work reframes proactive assistance as an epistemic calibration problem centered on identifying and addressing \emph{what is missing}.
-Rather than treating proactivity as response expansion, we view it as the controlled surfacing of latent, task-relevant knowledge gaps, including needs the user may not yet articulate or even recognize.
-To operationalize this view, we introduce \our, a modular framework that elevates explicit and implicit dimensions to first-class representations, allowing proactive behavior to be generated, prioritized, and applied in a principled manner.
-By reasoning over dimensions instead of raw text alone, we move beyond reactive personalization toward anticipatory assistance.Across three domains, \our consistently improves task utility over strong base models as well as CoT variations, with the largest gains appearing in settings where unarticulated risks, constraints, or trade-offs materially shape outcomes.
-Ablation results further show that explicitly modeling the unknowns is more critical than response-generation capacity alone.
-Importantly, the benefits persist in multi-turn interactions, where miscalibrated initiative would otherwise compound over time.
+This work reframes proactive assistance as an epistemic calibration problem focused on identifying \emph{what is missing}.
+Rather than expanding responses, we treat proactivity as surfacing latent, task-relevant knowledge gaps — including needs users may not articulate.
+We introduce \our, a modular framework that models explicit and implicit dimensions to generate and prioritize proactive behavior in a principled way.
+Across three domains, \our improves task utility over strong baselines, with the largest gains where unarticulated risks, constraints, or trade-offs matter most.
+Ablations show that modeling unknowns is more critical than response-generation capacity alone, with benefits persisting in multi-turn settings.

-Looking forward, this work opens a new space for proactive agents that reason over epistemic states rather than surface text.
-Treating dimensions as intermediate representations makes it possible to study when gaps should be surfaced, how initiative should be modulated as understanding evolves, and how uncertainty should be acknowledged rather than concealed.
-This perspective, further, invites future work on adaptive calibration policies, concept-grounded dimensions~\cite{sun2025conceptbottleneck}, and mechanisms for detecting when the dimension set itself is incomplete.
-More broadly, it suggests a path toward proactive agents that do not merely assist with stated goals, but actively support sensemaking and exploration by identifying what questions have not yet been asked - \textit{an ability that may prove critical in domains ranging from safety-critical decision making to open-ended scientific inquiry.}
+More broadly, treating dimensions as intermediate representations raises questions about when to surface gaps, how to modulate initiative, and how to acknowledge uncertainty.
+This suggests directions for adaptive calibration, concept-grounded dimensions~\cite{sun2025conceptbottleneck}, and detecting incomplete representations — pointing toward agents that support not just goal execution, but sense-making by identifying unasked questions.